ramanv0/Gitlet/README.md

   - If no commit with the given id exists, prints "No commit with that id exists."
 Otherwise, if the file does not exist in the given commit, prints the same message as for the first failure case.
   - If no branch with that name exists, prints "No such branch exists."
 If that branch is the current branch, prints "No need to checkout the current branch."
 If a working file is untracked in the current branch and would be overwritten by the checkout, prints "There is an untracked file in the way; delete it, or add and commit it first." and exits.

 - **Differences from Git**: Git does not clear the staging area and stages the file that is checked out.
-Also, Git won't do a checkout that would overwrite or undo changes (additions or removals) that have been staged.
+Also, Git will not do a checkout that would overwrite or undo changes (additions or removals) that have been staged.